-The Plan's dental benefits include a "participating dental provider" feature.
-Dentists who are in the Plan's participating dental provider network have agreed to accept the amount that the Plan pays as either payment in full for diagnostic and preventive services or partial payment for other dental services.

-- If you choose to receive your care from a participating dental provider, you will not have to pay anything for covered dental care that is diagnostic or preventive, and - For all other services from a participating provider, you will pay the co-insurance applicable to the type of service, as well as any co-payment that is required.
-See the Schedule of Covered Dental Services table beginning on page 65 for additional information. - Delta Dental participants.
-(See Appendix A.)
+The Plan's dental benefits include a "participating dentist" feature.
+Dentists who are in the Plan's participating dental provider network have agreed to accept the amount that the Plan pays as payment in full for their dental services.
+If you choose to receive your care from a participating dental provider, you will not have to pay anything for covered dental care you receive, except for osseous surgery, for which you will have to make a \$125 co-payment for each quadrant, and periodontal scaling, for which you will have to make a \$20 co-payment for each quadrant of four teeth or more, or a \$10 co-payment for each quadrant of up to three teeth.

-To find a participating dental provider, call Member Services at 1-800-551-3225.